Authorisation and consent: delivery and collection (accessible)

 Below is information on when this version of the guidance was published:

-• published for Home Office staff on 20 November 2023
+- published for Home Office staff on 27 May 2025

 Changes from last version of this guidance

-This guidance has been reformatted, there are no changes to the content.
+This guidance has been updated to explain:

-This section tells HM Passport Office staff how consent affects where we will post a customer’s new passport and supporting documents to and who can collect the customer’s passport and supporting documents from a public counter
+This section tells HM Passport Office staff how consent affects where we will post a customer’s new passport and supporting documents to and who can collect the customer’s passport and supporting documents from a public counter.

 You must make sure you send the customer’s new passport to the correct address.
 This will usually be the customer’s home address, but there will be exceptions.
 Delivery addresses for passports and documents gives further information.